Health and Travel Alerts Learn More Left arrow

 History buffs and outdoor adventurers will find common ground in Stavanger, a city in southwestern Norway that mixes old and new.

-Gamle Stavanger, the 18th-century old town, is a cluster of more than 250 whitewashed clapboard cottages, their gardens vibrant with flowers.
+One of the best things to do in Stavanger is to visit Gamle Stavanger, the 18th-century old town, a cluster of more than 250 whitewashed clapboard cottages, their gardens vibrant with flowers.
 After a stroll here, visit Stavanger Cathedral, the oldest in Norway, built between 1100 and 1125.

 The real prize for walkers, though, is Pulpit Rock, one of the best hikes in Norway, with its extraordinary block towering 1,800 feet above the Lysefjord.